expressjs/expressjs.com/astro/src/content/api-reference/en/3x/req-header.md

 ---
 title: req.get
-description: Get the case-insensitive request header `field`.
-The "Referrer" and "Referer" fields are interchangeable.
+description: Get the case-insensitive request header field.
+The Referrer and Referer fields are interchangeable.
 menuTitle: req.get
 ---